 The conference was initiated and organized by IFFGD to address issues surrounding incontinence.

-The Conference took Place:
+The 2nd Consensus Conference took place

 November 3-5, 2002

 Incontinence is a disorder that affects men and women of all ages, often with devastating personal and societal consequences.
 It can lead to social isolation, loss of employment, and institutionalization.
 The economic impact has been estimated at $16 to $26 billion annually in the U.S. Fecal incontinence is estimated to affect 2%-7% of adults while urinary incontinence occurs in a third of adults and is severe enough to interfere with the quality of life and work in 6%.
 In the IFFGD survey, IBS in the Real World, 25% of respondents with IBS reported loss of bowel control.